 A rarity, this resort caters equally well to couples seeking privacy, families, beach lovers and those seeking a more urban environment.
 The complex encompasses two hotels, the Marina Hotel (catering to adults) and the Ocean Suites (for families).
 The Renaissance boasts Aruba's only private island with 40 acres of private beach.
 A water taxi is provided from both hotels (coming right into the Marina Hotel's chic lobby).
 The Marketplace has 100+ shops, restaurants and a movie theater.

 Divi has four interconnected, all-inclusive properties sharing a private beach and golf club: the Dutch Village, Tamarjin Aruba, Divi Aruba, and the Divi Village Golf and Beach Resort.
 All rooms at the Tamarijn are oceanfront, while the Dutch Village has garden suites.
 The newer Divi Village also has all-inclusive suites -- across the street from the beach but closer to the nine-hole golf course.
-The Alhambra Casino is walking distance from all of the Divi resorts, and the properties have a total of 10 restaurants.
+The Alhambra Casino is walking distance from all of the Divi resorts, and the properties have a total of ten restaurants.
 All-inclusive amenities include tennis, water sports, bike rentals, fitness center and more.

 Located on Aruba's famous Palm Beach, the Ritz-Carlton Aruba delivers high-class, luxury accommodations with an island twist.

 Relatively new to the Aruba hotel scene, the Ritz opened in 2013, promising guests the same luxury hotel experience as their loyal customers have come to know and love at their many resorts around the world.